jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/FILE_crawler/delete_smb.md

-## Deleting a repository of type "SMB/CIFS"
+## Deleting a SMB/CIFS repository

-Use this API to delete a repository of type "SMB/CIFS".
+Use this API to delete a repository accessed over SMB/CIFS.

 **Requirement:** OpenSearchServer v1.5

-**This API has several differences with the others APIs in the URLs and HTTP methods it uses, please carefully read this doc.**
+**The URLs and HTTP methods used by this API are different from other OSS APIs, please give this document a careful read.**

 ### Call parameters